Sending Emails via an Arbitrary Server (e.g. Gmail)

 1KA email system servers on www.1ka.en

-We enable this option only a few or users, who specify a concrete reason for sending email invitation through our server.
+We enable this option only for a few or users, who specify a concrete reason for sending email invitations through our server.
 So, this option allows you to send the invitations via 1KA's server, by which the sender is 1KA (email@example.com).
 In the field 'Reply to' you will find the email address you used to log into the application, which you can also change.
 Sending invitations via 1KA email server runs very fast, for some 1000 invitations it only takes about a minute.

 1KA email server in the case of own installation